 Digital Safeguarding Policy

-During this period of social distancing most Write By You workshops will take place online.
+When it is deemed necessary in light of Covid restrictions, Write By You workshops will take place online.
 This document provides the guidelines for all workers to keep themselves and the young people they work with safe.

 It should be read in partnership with Write By You's main safeguarding policy. (please feel free to request a full copy)

 Designated Safeguarding Lead: Sarah Tinsley, project co-ordinator.